June 11, 2018

-Rolling updates to the XenMobile Service release approximately every three weeks.
+Rolling updates to the XenMobile Service release occur approximately every two weeks.
 To you, the customer, this process is transparent.
 Initial updates are applied to Citrix internal sites only, and are then applied to customer environments gradually.
 Delivering updates incrementally in waves helps to ensure product quality and to maximize availability.

 If you are a XenMobile Service customer, you also receive XenMobile Service updates and communications directly from the XenMobile Cloud Ops Team.
 Those updates keep you current with new features, known issues, fixed issues, and so on.

 XenMobile maintains the XenMobile Service environments with the latest XenMobile rolling patches by the Cloud Operations team.
 To obtain specific patches or fixes that are required before the rolling patch, contact Citrix Technical Support.